Today's Articles

 *Thomas Garrett was born on this date in 1789.
 He was a white-American businessman and abolitionist.

 Thomas Garrett was the son of a farmer from Delaware County.
-He became involved in the iron trade and after marrying, moved to Wilmington, Delaware.
-A Quaker, Garrett was strongly opposed to slavery and joined the Pennsylvania Abolition Society.
+After marrying, he became involved in the iron trade and moved to Wilmington, Delaware.
+A Quaker, Garrett vehemently opposed slavery and joined the Pennsylvania Abolition Society.
 Delaware (a slave state) was a particular haven for runaway slaves.
 Garrett turned his home in Wilmington into the last station on the Underground Railroad before the slaves reached freedom in Pennsylvania.
-It has been projected that Garrett helped more than 2,000 runaway slaves escape from the Southern states.
+It has been projected that Garrett helped more than 2,000 runaway slaves escape the Southern states.

 The Maryland authorities were so fearful of him that they set a reward of $10,000 for his arrest.
 In 1848, Garrett was brought before a Federal court, where he admitted he had aided fugitive slaves and would continue to do so.
 This resulted in a heavy fine that forced him into bankruptcy.
 However, with the help of his anti-slavery friends, Garrett was able to re-establish his business.